-Some council members and senior managers may need hard numbers and measurable results to understand the benefit of digital engagement.
+Some council members and senior managers may need hard numbers and measurable results to understand the opportunity.
 In your briefings or presentations, show examples, facts with numbers attached, and "lessons learned" to ensure a productive conversation.

 4. Develop a shared understanding of scope